 - 2 Bedroom Villa – The 2 bedroom villa is made up of a deluxe studio and 1 bedroom villa.
 The only difference is the addition of a walk-in closet in the deluxe studio portion where the entrance would normally be located.
 Sleeps 8 people.

-- 3 Bedroom Villa – A two story “house” that has the same facilities as the 1 and 2 bedroom villas with the following additions: a larger dining room, 4 bathrooms, and 3 bedrooms (1 king bed, 2 queen beds in the same bedroom, 2 double beds in the same bedroom ).
+- 3 Bedroom Villa – A two-story “house” that has the same facilities as the 1 and 2 bedroom villas with the following additions: a larger dining room, 4 bathrooms, and 3 bedrooms (1 king bed, 2 queen beds in the same bedroom, 2 double beds in the same bedroom ).
 The couch in the living room converts to a queen bed.
 Sleeps 12 people.

-Passholder Insight: Please be aware that not all the buildings have elevators and if you need a elevator to let your Disney travel agent know when booking.
+Passholder Insight: Please be aware that not all the buildings have elevators and if you need an elevator to let your Disney travel agent know when booking.
 Additionally, the 3 bedroom Villas are two stories and do not have elevators within the units.

 Over the years we’ve stayed in all the different room styles.
 In our opinion, the villas are great if you plan on taking advantage of the kitchen or are looking to have your whole group in one room.
 For more on traveling with a group see our Destressing Disney Group Travel article.
 The rooms are very spacious and were completely updated in 2010.
 The one thing to be aware of is the location of your building to the bus stop.
 The rooms closer to the bus stop can get a little loud with the buses coming through.
-Disney does a good job sound proofing the rooms, but some lighter sleeps may notice the noise.
+Disney does a good job soundproofing the rooms, but some lighter sleepers may notice the noise.

 Passholder Insight: If you’re not going to use the kitchen facilities we would recommend looking at getting multiple deluxe studios.
 It tends to be cheaper either to book on DVC points or cash.